BagelHole/Plex-Stack/README.md

 - 🟡 Prebuilt Server - Could probably get your hands on a ~$500 prebuilt that has everything you need, probably just need more drives.
   - [Lenovo Tower Servers](https://www.lenovo.com/us/en/c/servers-storage/servers/towers/?orgRef=https%253A%252F%252Fwww.google.com%252F)
   - [Dell Poweredge](https://www.dell.com/en-us/shop/dell-poweredge-servers/sr/servers/tower?appliedRefinements=35986)
-- 🟠 High End PC - Don't waste your gaming PC resources on this stack, it is way overkill.
+- 🔴 High End PC - Don't waste your gaming PC resources on this stack, it is way overkill.

+# Plex

+Work In Progress

+# Sonarr

+Work In Progress

+# Radarr

+Work In Progress

+# Readarr

+Work In Progress

+# File Browser

+Work In Progress

+# qBitTorrent

+Work In Progress

+# Mullvad

+Work In Progress